nlopez59/MortgageWorkspace/readme.md

 STCs like CICS, DB2, UCD Agent, pipeline runners are assigned a RACF user ID by the zOS Security Admins.
 This special ID is called a [protected account](https://www.ibm.com/docs/no/zos/2.4.0?topic=users-defining-protected-user-ids) and they tend to have a high level of access privileges.

-In a new zOS environment, connectivity between [DB2 and CICS](https://www.ibm.com/docs/en/cics-ts/5.6?topic=interface-overview-how-cics-connects-db2) must be defined under RACF using a sample job like [racfdef.jcl](../WaaS_Setup/initVSI-JCL/racfdef.jcl#12).
+In a new zOS environment, connectivity between [DB2 and CICS](https://www.ibm.com/docs/en/cics-ts/5.6?topic=interface-overview-how-cics-connects-db2) must be defined under RACF using the sample job below.
 It creates 2 facility classes and the permissions need for that connection:
  - ```'RDEFINE FACILITY DFHDB2.AUTHTYPE.DBD1'``` - defines a DB2 RACF resource name ending in **"DBD1"** which is the "DB2CONN=**DBD1**" resource defined in the DFHCSDUP job.
 "DBD1" is an example name.
 Any name can be used as long as they match.
 This example uses the DB2 subsystem name DBD1.

 - ```'RDEFINE FACILITY DFHDB2.AUTHTYPE.EPSE'``` defines a DB2 RACF resource name ending in **"EPSE"** which is the "DB2ENTRY(**EPSE**)" resource defined in DFHCSDUP.
 Any name can be used as long as they match.